 - You must mail or fax a copy of your passport to the SIT Graduate Admissions Office.

 - SIT must have received payment for the first enrollment period for your degree program.
-This payment must include tuition, fees, insurance, and room and board if you plan to live on campus.
+This payment must include tuition, and room and board if you plan to stay on campus.
 You may deduct the first semester amount of your grant or scholarship awarded by SIT.
-Note: A $200 SEVIS (Student and Exchange Visitor Information System) fee will be added to the above total.
+Note: A $300 fee for SEVIS (Student and Exchange Visitor Information System) and postage will be added to the above total.
 This fee is required by the U.S. Department of Homeland Security for all international students applying for a student visa.

 - We prefer that you send your payment by check or international money order directly to SIT.
 Please make the check payable to World Learning.
 Please indicate your name and program on the check or in a letter sent with the payment.
 You should also notify your admissions counselor when you send payment, which will assist in processing your funds.